afneville/docs/vcs/introduction.md

 The majority of git operations are local and do not require network access, this allows many different developers to work on the same project simultaneously without the availability of a central server.
-Git manages tracked files with snapshots, rather than _diffs_ or _deltas_;
+Git manages tracked files with _snapshots_, rather than _diffs_ or _deltas_;
-changed files get a new snapshot.
+changed files get a new snapshot in each _commit_.
 Git makes frequent use of checksums to ensure data integrity, such as using a checksum to identify file snapshots.

-Most git actions add data to the database and very few actually remove data from the database, thus deleting a file in the working repository does not mean its history is removed from the git database.
-Files exist in one of three states:
+A commit is a snapshot of all the files with changes explicitly marked for commit.
+Each commit maintains a pointer to at least one parent commit, with the exception of the initial commit.
+Most git actions add data to the database with new commits and very few actually remove data from the database, thus deleting a file in the working repository does not mean its history is removed from the git database - snapshots of it exist in old commits.

+Files in a git repository exist in one of three states:

 - _Committed_ files have a current snapshot in the git database.
 - _Modified_ files exist with changes in the working directory, but